NikitaVispute/R-projects/Search Engine for Movies Data/README.md

-# Search Engine For Movies Dataset:
+# Search Engine For Movies Dataset

 Technology: R<br>
 •	Pre-processed the movie summary dataset from Carnegie Movie Summary Corpus and built a search engine for the data using the tf-idf technique by MapReduce for each document pair.
 The query is of two types: single term or multiple terms and this would display the appropriate movies when entered in the search engine.<br>